Understanding cloud security #

 Cloud-based CI/CD pipeline: #

-If your CI/CD pipeline takes place in a cloud, it becomes one of primary targets for advanced attacks—unless you monitor and secure it well.
-Stories like XcodeGhost (patched Xcode version that silently injected malware into apps), M.E.Doc and other supply chain attacks.
+If your CI/CD pipeline takes place in a cloud, it becomes one of the primary targets for advanced attacks—unless you monitor and secure it well.
+Check out stories like XcodeGhost (patched Xcode version that silently injected malware into apps), M.E.Doc, and other supply chain attacks.

 Mapping controls in attestation: #

 Make a pause to map security controls from your cloud provider into your coverage map.
 Surprisingly, it could lead you to many uncomfortable questions we’ve outlined above.
 Especially, if you have third-party assessments providing any kind of attestation to your infrastructure, and “security control coverage” is something you have to obsess about.